USCIS Conducts Second Random Selection from Previously Submitted FY 2022 H-1B Cap Registrations

 The Department of Homeland Security’s U.S. Citizenship and Immigration Services released the Interagency Strategy for Promoting Naturalization, a whole-of-government approach to breaking down barriers to U.S. citizenship and promoting naturalization to all who are eligible, as outlined in President Biden’s Executive Order 14012.

 USCIS Extends Flexibility for Responding to Agency Requests

 In response to the coronavirus (COVID-19) pandemic, U.S. Citizenship and Immigration Services is extending the flexibilities it announced on March 30, 2020, to assist applicants, petitioners, and requestors who are responding to certain RFEs, NOIDs, NOIRs, and decisions.
-This flexibility applies to the listed documents if the issuance date listed on the request, notice, or decision is between March 1, 2020, and March 31, 2021, inclusive.
+This flexibility applies to the listed documents if the issuance date listed on the request, notice, or decision is between March 1, 2020, and Sept.
+30, 2021, inclusive.

 USCIS Will Allow Resubmission of Certain FY 2021 H-1B Petitions Rejected or Closed Due to Start Date